-In our application of growth mixture modeling, we estimated both a random intercept and random slope, using individual ID as the subject identifier, using the r function hlme().
+In our application of growth mixture modeling, we used individual ID as the subject identifier, using the r function hlme() (lcmm, v1.9.4).
 We searched for 1, 2, 3, and 4 latent clusters and selected the optimal number of clusters via Bayesian Information Criterion (BIC) minimization.
 Initial starting values for the latent variables for the multi-clusters models were selected using the optimal values identified for the single cluster model.
 We searched up to four latent clusters, as standard operating practice in growth mixture modeling is to search for up to one additional cluster beyond what would be anticipated a priori36, and prior literature frequently stratifies individuals living with AD into three subtypes based on measured levels of CSF pTau and tTau 40–42.
 Recent clustering work looking at the proteome in different AD subtypes also identifies three clusters12.

 Following this analysis, we compared participant demographics across the identified latent clusters, using the R package tableone43.
 Presented p values are derived from chi-squared tests of categorical variables and one-way ANOVA of continuous variables.
 This post-hoc analysis of identified clusters is the recommended approach to understanding previously unobserved sub-populations36.
 We further applied generalized additive mixed models (GAMM) to a visualization of this stratification by subpopulation.
-CSF pTau181 was the response variable, CSF Aβ42, the identified latent cluster, and their interaction were fixed effects, and individual ID was a random effect.
-This result is visualized as Figure 1A.
+CSF pTau181 was the response variable.
+We fitted a cubic regression spline to CSF Aβ42, and also allowed CSF Aβ42 to vary by the identified latent cluster, fitting it with a factor smooth interaction (“fs”), which is effectively the equivalent of a random slope in a linear mixed effects model.

 Comparison of Latent Clusters to A-T(N) Measures

 To evaluate the time to pathology development, we performed survival analysis 44 to determine age at amyloid positivity (using CSF Aβ42/Aβ40 < 0.0673 pg/mL as the threshold 45) and age at tau positivity (using the CSF pTau181 > 42.5 pg/mL as the threshold 45, and age at symptomatic onset (using the first instance of CDR > 0).
 Participants were considered pathology positive or to have experienced symptom onset at their visit date where either of their CSF measures surpassed threshold or they had their first CDR > 0 rating at a clinical visit.
 On average, participant visits where lumbar punctures were performed were spaced approximately 2 years apart.
-Clinical visits for CDR rating occurred annually.
-In the survival analysis, we grouped by the latent clusters that were identified in the previous analysis (relying on the CSF pTau/Aβ42 ratio).
-For the survival analysis we omitted participants that were amyloid positive (13 / 108) and tau positive (20 / 108) prior to study enrollment for their respective analyses as we could not estimate their age at pathology positivity or change in CDR status.
+Clinical visits for CDR rating occurred roughly annually, although this varied by cluster (see Table 1).
+In the survival analysis, we grouped by the latent clusters that were identified in the previous analysis (relying on the relationship of CSF pTau to Aβ42 ratio).
+Some participants were amyloid positive (13 / 108) and/or tau positive (20 / 108) prior to study enrollment, necessitating the application of interval syntax, which allows for both left and right censored data in survival analysis.
 We did not correct for any additional covariates in this analysis.

 We then evaluated the trajectory of a variety of amyloid (CSF Aβ42/Aβ40 and PET-PiB summary value), tau (CSF pTau181 and PET-AV1451 Tauopathy) and neurodegeneration (cortical thickness, WMH volume, CSF NfL) biomarkers, testing for differences across latent clusters.
-We applied GAMMs, selected for their interpretability, capacity for nonlinearity, and ability to handle repeated measures at inconsistent time intervals 46.
-Age at procedure, identified latent cluster (based on the longitudinal CSF pTau/Aβ42 ratios), and their interaction were included as regressors.
+We again applied GAMMs, following methodology laid out in 46.
+We fitted a cubic spline to Age at procedure and allowed age to vary byidentified latent cluster (based on the longitudinal CSF pTau/Aβ42 ratios), fitting that with a factor smooth interaction.
+We limited the age by latent cluster interaction to 3 knots.
 The following parameters were utilized as response variables: CSF Aβ42, PET-PiB cortical amyloid summary, CSF pTau, PET-AV1451 tauopathy, cortical thickness, WMH volume, and CSF NfL.

 Proteome Classification and Analysis